venomlinux/handbook/book/writing_port.md

 }
 ```

-After md5sum is generated, insert it to `md5sum=()` array in `spkgbuild`.
-Ok now spkgbuild is
+Ok now spkgbuild is complete.
-complete.
 Its time to build package.
-Run `fakeroot pkgbuild` to build it.

 > Note: `pkgbuild` required root access to build package to get right root id for files in package.
 > But for new port, its recommend using `fakeroot` to build it, incase something is wrong in
 > `spkgbuild`, it will not harm your system.

+Now run `fakeroot pkgbuild` inside port's directory to build it.

 ```
 $ fakeroot pkgbuild